shigeyukey/shige-addons-wiki/src/anki-restart-v2.md

 Enable or disable a sound when restarting.

+### Disable auto sync when restarting

+Anki's auto sync takes a little time.
+When restarting frequently sync is not needed, so this add-on disabled and restore Anki's auto sync option only when restarting.
+This option disabled this feature.

+* ON: Save auto sync option -> Disabled auto sync -> Restart Anki -> Restore auto sync otion
+* OFF: Nothing

 ### Short cut key

 You can change the shortcut key for restarting Anki.
-The shortcut key will not work if it conflicts with other add-ons or Anki shortcut keys, so if the key does not work try changing it.
+The shortcut key will not work if it conflicts with other add-ons or Anki shortcut keys, so if the key does not work try changing it. default short cut key: `Ctrl+Shift+R`.

 ## Advanced tab